Plaza

 Elbphilharmonie Shop

-A selection of products and souvenirs, made exclusively for the Elbphilharmonie, are for sale in the Elbphilharmonie Shop.
+A selection of products and souvenirs, made exclusively for the Elbphilharmonie, are on sale in the Elbphilharmonie Shop.
 Also available: books and CDs by many artists featured in the current season, the Elbphilharmonie Magazine as well as information on the Elbphilharmonie.

 Opening Hours

-10:00–22:00 daily / currently closed
+10:00–22:00 daily

 Deck & Deli